 Once the Intel[®] Command Line Interface session over dpccli is running and the connection to the intended server is established, you can begin issuing Intel[®] Command Line Interface commands to that server at the dpccli prompt.
-If connecting via telnet, the same dpccli prompt is displayed when in Platform Control mode (default), and you can issue Intel[®] Command Line Interface commands at the dpccli prompt over telnet.
+If connecting through telnet, the same dpccli prompt is displayed when in Platform Control mode (default), and you can issue Intel[®] Command Line Interface commands at the dpccli prompt over telnet.

-4.4.4.4 Using telnet for both Platform Control and SOL Modes
+4.5.4.4 Using telnet for both Platform Control and SOL Modes

-Serial over LAN mode requires a telnet session from the managing console to the Network telnet xxx.xxx.xxx 623 <Enter>

-Proxy server, regardless of which operating system (Microsoft Windows or Linux) you are running on either system.
+Serial over LAN mode requires a telnet session from the managing console to the Network Proxy server, regardless of which operating system (Microsoft Windows or Linux) you are running on either system.
 Start the telnet session to the remote server as follows:

-1. At the operating system command prompt, type
+• At the operating system command prompt, type telnet xxx.xxx.xxx.xxx 623 <Enter>